-To estimate the center of the valve and its orientation, we focus our analysis on outer edge of the stem, that we call the head of the stem.
-The proposed approach, depicted in Figure~\ref{fig:valve_detection}, considers left and right camera images in order to find the center of the stem in both.
-First, the valve detector extracts the region of the image that contains the valve, then the Canny Edge Detector~\cite{canny1986computational} algorithm is used to examine this ROI and find the valve edges.
-Finally, we extract all line segments that may belong to the head of the stem using the Probabilistic Hough Transform~\cite{matas2000robust}.
-The result is shown in Figure~\ref{fig:valve_step1}.
-Given the set of lines and taking into consideration the fact that the shape of the valve is a square of known edges (from the Challenge rules), we search for four perpendicular segments defining its head: first, we remove segments which are too short; then, we generate all the possible combinations of 4 segments.
-For each combination of 4 segments we check if: i) there exists an edge of a segment close to the edge of another segment (only in this case their combination forms a vertex of the square); ii) there exists a segment parallel to another segment; iii) there exists a segment perpendicular to another segment.
-If we cannot find a combination of segments satisfying all the three constraints, we repeat the check on all possible groups of 3 segments.
-Figure~\ref{fig:valve_steps} shows this process.
-Once the lines are found, we calculate the center of the valve and compute its orientation angle by using Equation~\ref{eq:inclination}, normalized between 0\degree and 90\degree.
-As of before, the \textit{z}-orientation of the valve is considered perpendicular to the panel, whose orientation is estimated after the docking as described in Section~\ref{navigation}.
+The proposed approach is shown in Figure~\ref{fig:valve_detection}).
+In detail, as the distance between wrenches and valve is known and fixed, the arm automatically moves on the valve stem in order to let the vision system frame it.
+Positioning the cameras in from of the valve considerably reduces noise and shadows due to reflections.
+Then, the valve detector extracts the ROI of the valve and the Canny Edge Detector~\cite{canny1986computational} uses it to extract the valve stem edges.
+All line segments that may belong to the front face of the stem are extracted through the Probabilistic Hough Transform~\cite{matas2000robust} (see Figure~\ref{fig:valve_step1}).
+Given the set of lines and knowing that the valve is a square of known dimensions (from the Challenge rules), the procedure searches for those four perpendicular line segments which define the front face of the valve itself.
+First, those line segments that are too short or too long are removed.
+Then, all possible combinations of four line segments are generated and for each combination, the following checks are performed: i) there exists an end point of a line segment close to the end point of another line segment (only in this case their combination forms a vertex of the square); ii) there exists a line segment parallel to another line segment; iii) there exists a line segment perpendicular to another line segment.
+If none of these combinations exists, the check is repeated on all possible groups of three segments (see Figure~\ref{fig:valve_step2}).

+Once the candidate line segments are found, a square is formed and its center is the center of the valve stem.
+Equation~\ref{eq:inclination} computes the orientation angle normalized in [$0\degree$ - 90\degree].
+The \textit{z}-orientation of the valve, instead, is considered perpendicular to the panel, whose orientation is estimated after the docking routine of Section~\ref{navigation}.

-Finally, the centers of the valve obtained in left and right images are triangulated using the Hartley's algorithm~\cite{hartley1997triangulation} and the 3D position is obtained.
-Figure~\ref{fig:valve_step3} shows the result of the triangulation and Figure~\ref{fig:valve_3d} shows the result of the algorithm on the panel used for the Challenge.
+Finally, the Hartley's algorithm~\cite{hartley1997triangulation} is applied to triangulate left and right data and obtain the final 3D position of the valve center (see Figure~\ref{fig:valve_step3}).
+Figure~\ref{fig:valve_3d} shows the result obtained during the Challenge.

-\subsection{Manipulation}
+\section{Manipulation}